jamesdschmidt/jamesdschmidt.github.io/what-im-reading.md

 title: What I'm Reading
 ---

-A list of books that I'm currently reading.

 ## *Effective Java, Third Edition* by Joshua Bloch
 I've heard it said in a recent local Java user group meeting that this book should be read yearly.
 Looks like this book is a permanent resident on my list.